-Michelle completed her Masters of Social Work degree from the University of Toronto.
-Michelle holds certificates in Cognitive Behavioural Therapy (CBT) for clients presenting with mental health and substance use challenges from Adler Graduate Professional School.
-She also has training in mindfulness-informed approaches, Solution-Focused Brief Therapy, Narrative Therapy, and Motivational Interviewing.
+Michelle completed her Master’s of Social Work degree from the University of Toronto, specializing in the mental health and health stream.
+Michelle holds certificates in Cognitive Behavioural Therapy (CBT) and Dialectical Behavioural Therapy (DBT) skills training.
+She is also trained in mindfulness-informed approaches, Solution-Focused Brief Therapy, Narrative Therapy, and Motivational Interviewing.
 She is interested in integrating neuroscience-informed psychoeducation during her sessions with clients.
-Michelle also spends her time as an in-patient Social Worker at Centre for Addiction and Mental Health (CAMH), and previously worked in mental health research exploring the efficacy of an integrative care pathway to support youth and adolescents presenting with depression, anxiety, and suicidality.
+Michelle also spends her time working as a Psychotherapist, supporting working professionals and executives at Medcan.
+Michelle’s practice is also informed by her previous experience working as an inpatient Social Worker at the Centre for Addiction and Mental Health (CAMH), supporting adolescents and adults with severe mental health and substance use challenges.

-Michelle strives to adapt and integrate evidence-based approaches to best fit her clients’ needs within their unique sociocultural context, by incorporating techniques from Cognitive Behavioural Therapy (CBT), Solution-Focused Brief Therapy (SFBT), Narrative Therapy, and psychodynamic therapy.
-By practicing from a client-centered, trauma-informed, strengths-based, and anti-oppressive lens, Michelle aims to establish a safe and non-judgmental space to for clients to work through their emotional distress and to meet their treatment goals.
-She takes a collaborative approach in guiding clients through their journey of self-exploration and discovery, as well as strengthening their adaptive coping skills.
+Michelle strives to adapt and integrate evidence-based approaches to best fit her client’s needs within their unique sociocultural context, by incorporating techniques from Cognitive Behavioural Therapy (CBT), Dialectical Behavioural Therapy (DBT), Solution-Focused Brief Therapy (SFBT), Narrative Therapy, and psychodynamic therapy.
+By practicing from a trauma-informed, strengths-based, and anti-oppressive lens, Michelle aims to establish a safe and non-judgmental space for clients to work through their emotional distress and meet their treatment goals.
+She takes a collaborative approach to guide clients through their journey of self-exploration and strengthening their toolbox of coping skills.